sedwardsmarsh/Music-Importer/README.md

 * **Only include audio files** in the album directory
 * All song files you want to import are in the root directory you point the script to
   * Don't include nested folders containing song files

+## TODO

+* Remove duplicates from album, perhaps by performing a second pass
+* Add a progress indication of some kind
+* Improve script efficiency, perhaps by tuning `timeout_interval`